laurahiatt/hello-world/README.md

 ###heading 3

-This is called a markdown format, easy way to create html
+This is called a markdown format, easy way to create html...